Ruan-pysoft/ministdlib/features.md

 without introducing a ton of boilerplate and possible overhead, so in the end I decided against this.

-Lastly, I git upon go's method which, as far as I'm aware, consists of returning both the functions value and an error object, with a `nil` object indicating no error, and error handling is done with a simple `if err != nil`.
+In the end I emulated go's method which, as far as I'm aware, consists of returning both the functions value and an error object, with a `nil` object indicating no error, and error handling is done with a simple `if err != nil`.